 Sometimes we try so hard to let things go and remain in an unhealthy relationship that we don’t even know where our resentment comes from or that it’s there.

 Whether you have resentment or it is coming from your partner, it is important to be able to spot the signs of resentment in a relationship.
 Then, work through it as a couple.
-[Read: 10 big problems in a relationship and how to fix it]
+[Read: 20 relationship problems that push a couple apart or bring them closer together]

 Resentment can be seen in all sorts of ways.
 It can be obvious or extremely subtle.